-Another summer approaches as the membership of the Ukrainian American Youth Association prepare for a stellar summer of festivals, concerts, camping, outdoor recreation and outdoor dances in Ellenville, N.Y.
+As another summer approaches, the membership of the Ukrainian American Youth Association (UAYA) prepares for a fantastic summer full of festivities, recreation, camping and concerts at “Oselia CYM,” its camp/resort property in Ellenville, N.Y.